 Promoting Your Posts on Social Media

-Alternatively you can also bookmark the pages of your social media accounts to share your recipes in one click.
+Alternatively, you can also bookmark the pages of your social media accounts to share your recipes in one click.

 Monetizing your Food blog

-It is recommended to even think of monetizing your blog after at least three months, I have already written a couple of posts related to monetizing a blog, A food blog has it’s limitation because of the lack of advertisers or at least lesser than any other niche out there.
-But you will can do pretty well with a food blog.
+It is recommended to even think of monetizing your blog after at least three months, and I have already written a couple of posts related to monetizing a blog, A food blog has it’s a limitation because of the lack of advertisers or at least lesser than any other niche out there.
+But you will do pretty well with a food blog.